-A data modeling tool that helps you organize your data into entities (or objects, as they are called in the Force.com platform) and define the relationships between them.
+A data modeling tool that helps you organize your data into entities (or objects, as they are called in the Lightning Platform) and define the relationships between them.
 ERD diagrams for key Salesforce objects are published in the SOAP API Developer's Guide.